 Recovery feels impossible when you're trying to solve symptoms without understanding the system that created them.
 You're told to change your behaviour, build resilience, try harder — without ever being shown what happened, what adapted, or why it still shows up today.

 This site is written primarily for people carrying the compounded weight of trauma and addiction — but it isn't exclusive to that experience.
 The way trauma takes hold in the body and shapes behaviour is universal.
 You don't need to be struggling with addiction to find real, grounding insight here.
 Every page is written through that lens, toward one goal: help you name what happened and understand how it shaped the patterns you're now trying to change.
+If you're in Alberta and looking for where to access care, the Alberta system navigation guide is also here.

 This is the map I desperately needed 25 years ago.
 I had no idea where to turn, or even what questions to ask.
 I can't promise smooth sailing — but I can promise you'll be far more prepared for what's ahead than I ever was.